-There are frequent questions about whether medicinal herbs are better than pharmaceuticals.
+I get this question frequently – are medicinal herbs better than pharmaceuticals?
 The answer most often is yes.
 But not always.

 Ultimately, it really is not an either/or question.
 Both medicinal herbs and pharmaceuticals are valuable medicine and each have their place, advantages and disadvantages.

 It is important to understand that herbs have been around far longer than modern pharmaceuticals.
 Knowledge of medicinal plants is primarily based on thousands of years of use.
 We evolved, survived and flourished by ingesting these trusted remedies and the wisdom of their use has been passed down for generations.
 There are now scientific studies that have confirmed historic herbal insight.

 With new drugs appearing in the marketplace at a rapid rate, they do not have the benefit of being time tested.
 While many are safe, unfortunately there are several cases where these pharmaceuticals were discovered to be harmful once they were consumed over a period of time and on a larger public scale.
 The number of annual deaths from drugs prescribed properly by physicians and taken as directed is staggering.
 Meanwhile, the number of annual deaths from proper use of herbs is negligible.
 Pharmaceuticals that are found to be safe often come with the consequence of unwanted side effects.
 Sometimes those side effects outweigh the benefits.

 That being said, there are times when pharmaceuticals are appropriate and times when herbal medicine is a better choice.
 Occasionally they can be used together in a complementary approach.
 Let’s look at some examples.